-Payment can be made by BACS and/or debit or credit card over the telephone.
+Payment can be made by BACS, debit or credit card over the telephone.
 We accept all major debit or credit cards, excluding American Express.
-Advance payment is always required for all overseas clients.

 BACS payments should be made to BACP Enterprises Ltd

 Sort code: 30-97-17 Account no: 00409158

 You reserve the right to cancel your advertisement at any point during the confirmation process with no applicable charge.

 All costs will be confirmed with the advertiser before the advertisement is made live or an invoice is issued.
 Once your advertisement has been made live on the BACP website, you will be responsible for the agreed cost in full.
 Once live, you will not be entitled to a refund, in part or full, if you wish to withdraw your advertisement before the agreed end date.